-No matter how many filters etc you use..you have just ruint this tank for future applications..I build pumps, sandblast and paint from a shop from my home..The reason the factory doesn’t coat the inside of the pumps is becuase of heat transfer..an uncoated inside of the tank will absorb alot of the heat, which in turn produces alot less moisture in the tank… if you coat that tank the pump will get 4 times hotter than designed,harsh residual chemicals in it will ruin every air tool you use thereafter.
+No matter how many filters etc you use..you have just ruined this tank for future applications..I build pumps, sandblast, and paint from a shop from my home.
+The factory doesn’t coat the inside of the pumps because of heat transfer… an uncoated inside of the tank will absorb a lot of the heat, which in turn produces a lot less moisture in the tank… if you coat that tank the pump will get 4 times hotter than designed, and the harsh residual chemicals in it will ruin every air tool you use thereafter.

 Just a guess here as I have never tried it on a compressor tank, but I use Evapo-Rust to remove rust from my tools.
-It works quit well, and it is reusable.
-You would need to fill the tank and leave it over night then rinse it out and dry it.
+It works quite well, and it is reusable.
+You would need to fill the tank and leave it overnight then rinse it out and dry it.
 Evapo-Rust only attacks rust, so it is safe to use.
 I keep a bucket in the garage that I drop rusty tools into.
 But it might cost more than the tank is worth.